kimjuyounglisa/radeon_compute_profiler/README.md

 ```shell
 $ python Scripts/UpdateCommon.py
 ```
+The following changes were made to fix errors during the profiler build.
 In ```Build/Linux/CXLInit.py```, CTRL + F for print statements and add () around the strings to be printed.

 In ```Common/Src/AMDTActivityLogger.cpp```, add "-Wno-cast-function-type" to line 19.